BarbaraBoeters/barbaraboeters-project/REPORT.md

 In an ideal world, I would have spent more time figuring out how to get the notifications and geofencing working on the background.
 With the background notifications and geofencing I believe that Plantastic would be a fantastic app to use on a daily basis.

+Other bugs I wanted to fix:
+- Better errorhandling especially at the RegisterViewController.
+- Figuring out the errors that were given back in the terminal

 Please find more details in my [PROCESS](https://github.com/BarbaraBoeters/barbaraboeters-project/blob/master/PROCESS.md) book.

 ### Future Goals